Shopify Analytics Alternative

 Uptime: 99.99%.
 Zero incidents.

-That digest compiled itself from real events.
-Shopify Analytics contributed the commerce signals.
-But the full narrative — the one that justifies the retainer — came from normalizing data across five tools into one client timeline.
+A digest like that compiles itself from real events.
+Shopify Analytics contributes the store-level view.
+But the full narrative — the one that justifies the retainer — comes from normalizing data across five tools into one client timeline.

 Shopify Analytics vs. Burrow: different tools for different audiences